-Excess earwax can cause physical discomfort and temporary hearing loss.
-We never recommend using cotton swabs or other objects to remove earwax because sticking anything in your ear canal may compact existing earwax or puncture your eardrum.
+Excess ear wax can cause physical discomfort and temporary hearing loss.
+We never recommend using cotton swabs or other objects for ear wax removal because sticking anything in your ear canal may compact existing ear wax or puncture your eardrum.

 - Ear discomfort or mild pain

 - A feeling of fullness in your ears

 Audiologists treat most ear wax cases.
 You will receive comprehensive and comfortable ear wax removal at Audio Help Hearing Centers.
 We will ensure the impacted ear wax is removed safely to avoid injury and infection.
 We apply softening agents to loosen impacted ear wax and dislodge the blockage.
 Physical removal may also be necessary depending on the size and severity of the obstruction.
 We will flush your ear with warm water and use a suctioning device to remove the ear wax gently.
 Our audiologists may prescribe antibiotics to treat an infection if any inflammation or pus is present.

 In rare situations, you may receive a referral to an ENT specialist if your ear wax is severely compacted or too close to your eardrum.